AlshehriAli0/employee-manegment-system/README.md

 };
 ```

-### Notes
+### Team Notes
 #### Ali Alshehri
-- try to make any function accept an array and return the new array updated so i can use the function and just save
+- Try to make any function accept an array and return the new array updated so i can use the function and just save